Honos2014/docker/README.md

 # pyLucce
-python 3 enviironnement for pyLucene
+python 3 environment for pyLucene